 The double top pattern is a reliable reversal signal, but only when confirmed.
 To avoid expensive “bull traps,” always wait for a clear neckline breakdown supported by volume or RSI divergence.

 Don’t guess the top.
 Wait for confirmation, use the Measured Move for targets, and trade with discipline.
-Ready to master more technical patterns?
+Ready to master more trading patterns?
 Explore the comprehensive trading guides and strategies at Piprider today.